SheetalKulk/SheetalKulk/README.md

 ### About Me!
   Passionate about using data to solve real world problems.

-## Current Role!
+### Current Role!
   I’m currently working as a Teaching Assistant in a primary school, UK.

-## Previous Roles!
+### Previous Roles!
   I worked as a 'Test Analyst' with Axone Technologies UK Ltd., UK

-## Current Learnings
+### Current Learnings
 - I am currently undertaking Data Science Engineer Bootcamp with CoGrammar and Hyperion.
-As part of this bootcamp i am learning various data science concepts like data wranggling, analysis, machine learning and Data visualization.
+As part of this bootcamp I am learning various data science concepts like data wrangling, analysis, machine learning and Data visualization.
 As well learning hand-on programming using Python to complete various data science assignments.
 - I have worked on testing tools like Jira, Postman and Zephyr.
-- I have knowledge of both sql and no-sql databases.
+- I have knowledge of sql databases.
 - I am ISTQB - CTFL 3.1 Certified Foundation Level Test Analyst.